keithalewis/math/sum.md

 $\Gamma_t = D_{X_t}V_t - \Delta_t$.
 Note $\Delta_t$ is settled prior to time $t$.

-If we choose a strategy trading at every $T = \epsilon\NN$ then as $\epsilon$ goes to zero this recovers the classical B-S/M model where $\Delta$ is delta and $\Gamma$ is gamma.
+If we choose a strategy trading at every $T = \epsilon\NN$ then as $\epsilon$ goes to zero this can be recognized as a generalization of the classical B-S/M model where $\Delta$ is delta and $\Gamma$ is gamma.
 <!-- ??? what is variance of hedge given epsilon -->

 A feature of the SUM is there is no canonical choice for the trading times $(\tau_j)$.
 The B-S/M model obscures the essential problem faced by every trader: when and how how much of each instrument are required to hedge.
 It is simply not possible to hedge continuously.
-This question is yet to be answered.
+The SUM forces you to consider this question that has yet have a definitive answer.

 Static hedging (Nazir, Peter)